hungovercoders-blog/datagriff/docs/_posts/2024-08-13-git-conventional-vs-code-workflow/2024-08-13-git-conventional-vs-code-workflow.md

 tags: Git VSCode
 ---

 I was recently introduced to [git conventional commits](https://www.conventionalcommits.org/en/v1.0.0/){:target="_blank"} as a method of streamlining your logged messages and providing the ability to automatically generate [CHANGELOG](https://github.com/marketplace/actions/generate-changelog-based-on-conventional-commits){:target="_blank"}.
 My first instinct these days is to quickly search for a [VS Code extension](https://marketplace.visualstudio.com/vscode){:target="_blank"} on any new language or topic I am given.
 Lo and behold I had a [hit](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits){:target="_blank"}!
-After some preference tweaking, as recommended by the extension, and a new (but old) keyboard shortcut, I now bring to you my turbocharge git conventional commit workflow in VS code!
+After some preference tweaking, as recommended by the extension, and a new (but old) keyboard shortcut, I now bring to you my turbocharged git conventional commit workflow in VS code!

 - [Pre-Requisites](#pre-requisites)
 - [End Goal](#end-goal)